CARS-UChicago/IDL_Tomography/README.md

-This repository contains tIDL software for processing tomography data from the GSECARS beamlines at the Advanced Photon Source.
+This repository contains IDL software for processing tomography data from the GSECARS beamlines at the Advanced Photon Source.

-The software uses the [tomoRecon](https://github.com/CARS-UChicago/tomoRecon) software for fast multi-threaded C++ preprocessing and reconstruction.
+The software uses the [tomoRecon](https://github.com/CARS-UChicago/tomoRecon) package for fast multi-threaded C++ preprocessing and reconstruction.
 This C++ software is called from IDL.

 Documentation and release notes can be found here: